 - impacts on economic participation and employment opportunities

 We are keen to hear from you about what you’ve seen and experienced this year, and how the next state disability plan could be used to make things better.
 You can do this by posting a message on this part of the website.

 Here are some questions to help guide your ideas:

 - What are some of the most important issues arising from the Coronavirus (COVID-19) pandemic for people with disability that we should be thinking about in the next plan?
 (This can include things from the list above, or anything else you would like to add)

 - What actions do you think government should be taking to address these issues?

 - What steps should we take to ensure we are better prepared for any future emergencies?

-- What else needs to happen to support people with disability through the COVID-19 recovery?
+- What else needs to happen to support people with disability through the Coronavirus (COVID-19) recovery?

 You may also like to make a submission.
 You can submit any file type of your choice including documents, videos, photos and audio files.